 We continue with our long-term goal of increasing investments in infrastructure.
-Capital investments typically represent about 65 percent of our budget and this budget reflects spending of nearly \$1.5 billion on water infrastructure and \$190 million on wastewater infrastructure.
+Capital investments typically represent about 65 percent of our budget.
+This five year capital budget reflects spending of nearly \$1.5 billion on water infrastructure and \$188 million on wastewater infrastructure.
 The two-year Capital Improvement Program (CIP) cash flow for both Water and Wastewater totals \$618.5 million, a 15 percent increase over the prior two-year budget.

 This budget reflects a significant commitment in capital investments to replace aging infrastructure.
-In 2018 to 2022, projected Water System capital cash flow spending totals \$1.50 billion, an increase of \$126.0 million or 9 percent from the prior total.
+In FY18-22, projected Water System capital cash flow spending totals \$1.5 billion, an increase of \$126.0 million or 9 percent from the prior total.
 The projected Wastewater System capital cash flow spending from FY18-22 totals \$187.7 million, an increase of \$19.2 million or 11 percent from the prior total.